material-motion/material-motion/specifications/runtime/transaction.md

 Transactions may receive target selectors.

-**selector APIs**: All add/remove APIs may be provided with a TargetSelector instead of a direct target instead.
+**selector APIs**: All add/remove APIs may be provided with a TargetSelector instead of a direct target.

 Example pseudo-code: